FLAMEGPU/ABM_Framework_Comparisons/README.md

 - **Flocking**, a `ContinuousSpace` model, chosen over other models to include a MASON benchmark.
 Agents must move in accordance with social rules over the space.
 <!-- - **Forest fire**, provides comparisons for cellular automata type ABMs (i.e. when agents do not move and every location in space contains exactly one agent).
 NOTE: The Agents.jl implementation of this model has been changed in v4.0 to be directly comparable to Mesa and NetLogo.
 As a consequence it no longer follows the [original rule-set](https://en.wikipedia.org/wiki/Forest-fire_model). -->
 - **Schelling's-segregation-model**, an additional `GridSpace` model to compare with MASON.
 Simpler rules than Wolf Sheep Grass.

+## Benchmark Timing

+The benchmarking is setup to time the execution of `N` simulation steps in each simulator, excluding overhead costs of the runtime, model construction and the initial population of agents.

+Each simulation is ran multiple times, and an average runtime is taken.
+This is not using the minimum as this is not a micro-benchmark, and not all models are seeded so stochasticity is a factor.
+MESA and NetLogo simulations may use fewer repetitions than Agents.jl and FLAME GPU due to total benchmark execution run time for the large scale of these simulations.

+The FLAME GPU simulation outputs multiple different timing values, but the `simulate (mean ms)` values are the most representative compared to the other simulators, as this is just the execution of the simulation iterations/steps, rather than including CUDA context creation, model definiiton and population generation.

 ## Status